 Lecture.
 A study of program modifications and techniques for various populations; which may include for example exercise prescription throughout the life span.
 Prereq: Cons. of dept. ch.

-Lecture/lab.
 Advanced course in the study of the body's response to physical activity.
-Focus is on laboratory techniques standard in exercise physiology research.
+Focus is on standard techniques utilized in exercise physiology research.